ginstrom/paladin-novel/chapters/11_first-blood-first-miracle.md

 # Chapter 11: First Blood, First Miracle

 The slave catchers' confidence shattered like glass against stone.
-Gond's ambush unfolded with devastating precision—arrows whistled from concealed positions, pit traps swallowed horses and riders, coordinated attacks turned the hunters into the hunted.
+Gond's ambush unfolded with devastating precision—bolts and arrows whistled from concealed positions, pit traps swallowed horses and riders, coordinated attacks turned the hunters into the hunted.

+Gond drew his sword and prepared to join the battle.
+The blade that emerged from its sheath was no longer the crude, dark iron he had carried for weeks.
+Instead, it gleamed like polished silver, its edge sharp as winter starlight.

+"By the gods," breathed a nearby refugee, lowering his bow.
+"Finally picked a weapon worthy of a leader."

 Gond flowed through the battle with fluid grace, his blade dancing between opponents while his feet found perfect footing on treacherous ground.
 Every decision flowed from instincts that seemed to see around corners.
 When the enemy tried to flank left, he was already there with a counter-ambush.
 When they attempted to retreat to higher ground, his archers were waiting.
 The flow of combat spread before him like a map, each move predictable, each counter-move inevitable.

+Nearby, Korven fought with the methodical precision of his trade, his blacksmith's hammer crushing armor and bone with equal efficiency.
+The big man had insisted on joining the ambush party, claiming his forge work had given him the strength to wield weapons others couldn't lift.
+He proved his point by caving in a slaver's breastplate with a single overhead blow, the bronze-reinforced steel crumpling like parchment.

 "Behind you!"
 Pell shouted, engaging two slavers near the valley's entrance.

-Gond drew his sword as he spun to face the threat.
-The blade that emerged from its sheath was no longer the crude, dark iron he had carried for weeks.
-Instead, it gleamed like polished silver, its edge sharp as winter starlight.
-The transformation was so complete, so impossible, that for a moment he could only stare.

-"By the gods," breathed a nearby refugee, lowering his bow.
-"Finally picked a weapon worthy of a leader."

 Gond spun, his blade meeting the descending sword of a massive slaver captain.
 The man's strength was enormous, each blow driving Gond back step by step.
 Steel rang against steel as they fought, the captain's experience evident in every calculated strike.

 The slaver's blade slipped past Gond's guard, the point driving deep into his thigh.
 Fire shot up his leg, and he stumbled, blood flowing freely down to pool in his boot.
 The watching refugees gasped—such a wound would cripple a man, leave him limping for life if he survived at all.

 But Gond fought on, his movements barely hindered.
-The transformed blade sang through the air with supernatural sharpness.
+The transformed blade sang through the air with almost supernatural speed.
 When the captain raised his sword to block Gond's next strike, the silver blade sheared through the steel like parchment, continuing its arc to find the gap between breastplate and helm.
 The man toppled backward, his severed weapon clattering in two pieces on the stone.

 The battle turned decisively.
 The remaining slavers, seeing their leader fall and their ambush turned against them, broke and fled.
 Gond's people pursued them to the valley's edge before turning back whooping.